• Skip to primary navigation

 When did I create the recipe for this zesty Italian pasta salad ?
 I don’t know!

-Going on the images, we photographed this gluten free pasta salad in September 2017, so sometime before that, anyway.
+Going on the images, we photographed this easy gluten free pasta salad in September 2017, so sometime before that, anyway.

 What inspired me?
 I have no idea.